1Hive/1hive-dao/readme.md

 ---

-### 3. Deploy a voting app instance tied to the `Bee` this voting app will serve as the root authority in the organization.
+### 3. Deploy a voting app instance tied to the `Bee` token.
+This voting app will serve as the root authority in the organization.

 We are initializing the voting app with a 50 percent support requirement, a 5 percent approval quorum, and one week vote duration.